 The table below indicates the minimum useful status of information capture for each of the areas in each of the Collection Groups.
 The Control Collection Group is not included in the table because those processes would ensure that the information is captured.

-Typically information to address each issue and to document the decisions made in regard to each of these areas will begin to be accumulated early in the project.
+Typically, information to address each issue and to document the decisions made in regard to each of these areas will begin to be accumulated early in the project.
 Then as time goes on more information is gained until the needed information is complete.
 In the case where new information about a topical issue will continue to be generated, then by late in the project, the collected information should be up to date.
 And even once complete, maintenance efforts and periodic reviews should be made to ensure that the information remains up to date to ensure that the data remains understandable as the Designated Community’s Knowledge Base changes.

 The terms used in this section could be mapped to equivalent terms used in the local environment.
 For examples of this type of mapping see the Annexes.